 Learning for Free

-Lots of free resources aimed at helping the development of skills and understanding in a number of textile related activities.
+Here are lots of free resources aimed at helping the development of skills and understanding in a number of textile-related activities.
 Please get in touch if you know of any resources that you think would enhance this open education area.

 The American Tapestry Alliance's Unlimited Blog Tour was an initiative undertaken between December 2015 and January 2016, with 6 experienced tapestry artists sharing their knowledge and expertise via their blogs.
-It is am amazing learning resource and the links to all of it are below.
+This is an amazing learning resource and the links to all of it are below.

-Weaving shapes is addressed by Claudia Chase from Mirrex Looms.
-She shows how, using the grid of warp and weft, shapes of different types can be woven - including the ever challenging circle!
+- Weaving shapes are addressed by Claudia Chase from Mirrex Looms.
+She shows how, using the grid of warp and weft, shapes of different types can be woven - including the ever-challenging circle!

-The Value of Tapestry is a contribution from amazing tapestry artist Sarah Swett.
-She is looking at the really challenge question of tonal value in choice of colours when weaving tapestry images.
+- The Value of Tapestry is a contribution from amazing tapestry artist Sarah Swett.
+She is looking at the challenge question of tonal value in the choice of colours when weaving tapestry images.
 Her post is not only well informed but fantastically illustrated.

 Other learning opportunities.